MechanicalRock/mechanicalrock.github.io/_posts/2022-10-21-aws-lambdas-with-rust.markdown

 ### Compile Rust Project to an executable binary file

+[I suggest double checking the references below - is there a typo in `aarch64-unknown-linux-gnu`?]

 1. Install the arm64 Rust target via rustup by running `rustup target add aarch64-unknown-linux-gnu`.
 Doing this will allows us to target the `arm64` architecture when we build our executable binary file.

 2. Build an `arm64` executable binary file using Zigbuild by running `cargo zigbuild --target aarch64-unknown-linux-gnu --release' from the root of the Rust project